 | Officers | Notes |

 The BOTANICAL SOCIETY OF WASHINGTON was formed in 1901 by a union of the Botanical Seminar and the Washington Botanical Club.
 Early members included such notables as Erwin F. Smith, David Fairchild, and F.V.
 Coville along with J.N.
 Rose, O.F.
 Cooke, E.L.
 Greene, and F.H.
 Knowlton.
-The Society has met continuously since that time, and membership is available to all persons having an interest in Botany, and the other plant sciences.
+The Society has met continuously since that time.
+Membership is available to all persons having an interest in Botany, and the other plant sciences.
+The society joined the Plant Conservation Alliance in 2017 and is also a member of the Native Plant Conservation Campaign.

 Meetings are held monthly, at 7:00 p.m. on the first Tuesday of the month, except July and August, in the Vertebrate Zoology Seminar Room WG33 (ground floor), West Wing of the National Museum of Natural History, Smithsonian Institution, 10th Street and Constitution Avenue N.W., Washington, D.C.
 There is usually a brief business meeting followed by some type of program with a speaker presenting topics of broad biological or botanical interest.
 Subjects are varied and usually include a slide presentation and question and answer session.
 An informal group usually gathers for dinner at a downtown restaurant before the meeting, allowing for interaction between members and the speaker of the night.
 The Society also sponsors field trips to various places in the area and organizes other functions to bring its members together including a banquet in December.

 All interested persons are invited to join the Society and are encouraged to participate in all the activities.
 Annual dues are $10.00 per person per year or $15.00 per couple per year at the same address.
 Dues are due at the beginning of January, payable to the Treasurer.
 A membership application is here.